Jandel Allen-Davis, MD President and CEO

-Throughout Erin's career, community service and pro bono work has been an important part of Erin’s practice.
-She has served on the boards of 9Health Fair, Montessori School of Denver, Socially Conscious Coffee, and as a member of the Denver Foundation's Health Advisory Committee.
+Throughout Erin's career, community service and pro bono work has been an important part of her practice.
+She has served on the boards of 9Health Fair, Montessori School of Denver, Socially Conscious Coffee and as a member of the Denver Foundation's Health Advisory Committee.
 Erin also has worked as a volunteer attorney with the Rocky Mountain Children's Law Center and the American Civil Liberties Union.

 Eric Feagler Hospital Board Member

-Eric Feagler is VP of America's for General Electric Digital where he is responsible for sales strategy and execution of vertical and specialty sales in North and South America.
-Prior to joining GE, Eric was Executive Vice President of Client Solutions at Simple Energy, where he was responsible for building their global sales team and business strategy.
-He also spent 12 years at Microsoft in various Sales and Marketing leadership roles in China, Latin America, Canada and the corp headquarters.
+He was previously VP of America's Sales for General Electric Digital where he directed sales strategy and execution of vertical and specialty sales in North and South America.
+Prior to GE, Eric was Executive Vice President of Client Solutions at Simple Energy, where he was responsible for building their global sales team and business strategy.
+He also spent 12 years at Microsoft in various Sales and Marketing leadership roles in China, Latin America, Canada and corporate headquarters.
 Most recently he was General Manager of Corporate Accounts Microsoft Canada where he had nationwide responsibility for leading all aspects of the business for Commercial and Public Sector customers.

 Karleen (Kari) Goerke is the Interim Director for Post Licensure Nursing Programs at the Loretto Heights School of Nursing at Regis University.
-Kari has been with Regis University since 2013 where she teaches a variety of leadership courses including healthcare policy, organizational leadership, and finance.
+Kari has been with Regis University since 2013 where she teaches a variety of leadership courses including healthcare policy, organizational leadership and finance.
 She is a registered nurse with greater than 30 years' experience.
 Prior to working at Regis University, she was in multiple clinical and leadership positions at Swedish Medical Center with the last ten years serving as the Chief Nursing Officer.